 Prato Piazza Places to Eat

-There are three places to eat on the Prato Piazza plateau.
+There are several places to eat on the Prato Piazza plateau.
 Opening times vary, depending on weather conditions.
+All of these establishments are open seasonly.

 Rifugio Prato Piazza / Berggasthof Plätzwiese